GNU-ES/GNU-Nix-ES/src/WIP-Work-In-Process/install-flake/TROPIN-Flakes-in-nix-3.0/ex-4-numtild-dockerTools-redisMinimal/README.md

 User this to build a image of the closure of the minimal iso with red nodes of packages that still not pure.

-TODO: create a pacth and version it, but aply it inside the repository created in this folder to show that it
+TODO: create a patch and version it, but apply it inside the repository created in this folder to show that it works.